 Secondary cardholders don’t count

-I’ve got a Santander cashback credit card and an Amex cashback credit card.
-To maximise the money we make without paying two fees, Becky has a supplementary card in her name.
+I’ve got an Amex cashback credit card.
+To maximise the money we make Becky has a supplementary card in her name.
 So when she spends we get more cashback.

 But for some weird reason, anything she buys isn’t protected unless there’s proof I’m affected.
-So if she bought be something it would be covered, but something for herself wouldn’t.
+So if she bought me something it would be covered, but something for herself wouldn’t.

 Watch out for PayPal

 You only get Section 75 protection if you spend directly on your card.
-This means PayPal and other middlemen like Groupon break that link and there’s no cover.
+This means PayPal and other middlemen like Groupon can sometimes break that link – meaning you might not get the cover.

-It’s the same with travel money cards like Supercard and Curve.
+It’s the same with travel money cards like Curve.
 That doesn’t mean you shouldn’t use these services as there are advantages to them, but it something worth considering.

 However, Apple Pay and Android Pay don’t break the chain, so you still get Section 75 protection on these purchases over £100.